Kpurnasai/Password_Strength_Analyzer/README.md

-This project indicates the password strength like weak,strong
+This project indicates the password strength which is used for the users to know about their password strength